alex0112/wiki-yggdrasil/README.md

 # Wiki::Yggdrasil
 ![Travis CI Build](https://travis-ci.org/alex0112/wiki-yggdrasil.svg?branch=master)

-You.
-You're up late at night again reading up on some obscure mathematical topic.
-You find yourself with *so many* open tabs on Wikipedia.
-Wouldn't it be nice if you could just pick an article, and then view a tree of the articles it references?

-Introducing Wiki::Yggdrasil.
-Named after the tree in Norse mythology that drinks from the well of all wisdom, Wiki::Yggdrasil is here to help you drink just as deeply from the well of wisdom that is Wikipedia.

 Wiki::Yggdrasil takes a Wikipedia URI as an argument, and proceeds to spider out a dependency tree of referenced articles.

 ## Usage